Falconer distance problem on Riemannian manifolds: Introduction

 Unlike Euclidean space, where orthogonal projections are readily available, the lack of a natural analog of the orthogonal projection on Riemannian manifolds poses a major challenge.
-This is the sole reason we must impose the constant sectional curvature condition to prove Theorem \ref{t1}.
+This is the main obstacle that we overcome in this paper.
 We introduce a family of submanifolds associated with each element $V$ in the Grassmannian ${\bf Gr}(\lfloor d/2\rfloor,d)$ on the tangent space of a fixed point $p_0\in M$.
-Fixing $V$, we consider all totally geodesic submanifolds $\Sigma_{V,p}$ of dimension $\lceil d/2\rceil$ which are orthogonal to $\exp_{p_0}(V)$ at some point $p\in\exp_{p_0}(V)$.
-The existence of such totally geodesic submanifolds is the key consequence of our assumption that $M$ has constant sectional curvature.
+We work in Fermi coordinates with respect to the submanifold $\exp_{p_0}(V)$.
+For each $p\in\exp_{p_0}(V)$, we consider the submanifolds $\Sigma_{V,p}$ of dimension $\lceil d/2\rceil$ which are orthogonal to $\exp_{p_0}(V)$.
 Notice that $\{\Sigma_{V,p}\}_{p\in\exp_{p_0}(V)}$ is a local foliation of $M$ near the point $p_0$.
-With this foliation, we can define a natural analog of the orthogonal projection on $M$ and adopt the approach in \cite{du2021}.
+With this foliation, we can define a natural analog of the orthogonal projection on $M$ and adopt the idea in \cite{du2021}.